akien-mga/freetumble/README.md

 ## License

-FreeTumble's source code and graphics are licensed under the GNU General Public License, version 3 or (at your option) any later version (GPLv3+).
+FreeTumble's source code is licensed under the GNU General Public License, version 3 or (at your option) any later version (GPLv3+).

+Most assets (graphics, sound effects) have no specified license.
+Assuming that they were all designed by Suiland with the intent to make a GPLv3+ game, we assume that those assets are also under the GPLv3+ license.
+This would however need to be checked with the original author before reusing these assets in other projects.

+### Nonfree assets to be replaced

 The following assets have their own nonfree license.
 Suggestions for libre replacements are very welcome.